Nuix/discover-extension-sdk/API.md

   - [Tool Icons](#tool-icons)

 #### .initialize(domainWhitelist) ⇒ <[Promise]>
 - `domainWhitelist` <[Array]<[String]>> Optional array of whitelisted domains the UIX will accept messages from.
 If not provided, messages from any domain will be accepted.
-You can use this to restrict the domains that are allowed to host your UI extension, making it harder for unknown sites to spoof Ringtail.
+You can use this to restrict the domains that can host your UI extension, making it harder for unknown sites to spoof Ringtail.
 - returns: A promise that resolves to the domain of the site hosting the UIX.
 After this, [Ringtail.Context](#context) is available and the SDK is ready for use.

 Initializes the SDK and registers the UIX with Ringtail.